nsakjinh-ui/Biomerieux-Secure-Code-Game-Java/README.md

 _Welcome to the mission : Code Secure!_ :wave:

-This is the **Java / Maven / Spring Boot port** of Biomerieux's "Mission: Code Secure" (itself based on GitHub's open source [secure-code-game](https://github.com/skills/secure-code-game)).
+This is the **Java / Maven / Spring Boot port** of Biomerieux's "Mission: Code Secure".
-Same 5 storylines, same vulnerability classes — rewritten so Java developers can play in their own language.

 To get started, please follow the 🛠️ set up guide.